BA, MA, PhD

 When you're ready to apply, you'll need to head to our online application form to apply directly to us.

 We encourage you to apply early so that you have time to organise accommodation and to arrange for a visa (if required) before you enrol.

 We encourage applications from students with a broad range of qualifications and experiences.
 We'll take into consideration the knowledge and skills that have been developed inside and outside the classroom, as well as your previous qualifications.
 We aim to interview all applicants who demonstrate the potential to succeed on the course.
 Interviews are used to assess whether you have the necessary skills and capabilities and whether this programme is appropriate to your interests and aspirations.

 Your interview and portfolio

-The course celebrates a diverse & evolving understanding of film practice & professional awareness.
-It recognises individuals - our students are passionate, reflective, imaginative - & engages with their aspirations.
-We offer distinctive & challenging opportunities, which facilitate practice development & future opportunities.
+The course celebrates a diverse and evolving understanding of film practice and professional awareness.
+It recognises individuals - our students are passionate, reflective, imaginative - and engages with their aspirations.
+We offer distinctive and challenging opportunities, which facilitate practice development and future opportunities.